🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 def save_results(self, filename='hall_results.csv'):

-"""Save results to CSV"""
+"""Save the results to a CSV file"""

 self.data.to_csv(filename, index=False)